openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

     * **Close** and **Short** Ranged weapons are built to be compact and effective in close quarters, so they are less bulky.
 They can be wielded with a single hand, allowing the other hand to be used for carrying a shield, second weapon, or kept free for other actions.
     * **Medium**, **Long**, and **Extreme** Ranged weapons have various strengths, but are not built for close quarters combat.
 As such, they require two hands and cannot be used with any weapon or other item in the wielders off hand.
-    * **Extreme** Ranged weapons are built for distance and given their specialized calibration, cannot be used to attack a target closer than 50'.
+    * **Extreme** Ranged weapons are specially built for distance and cannot be used to attack a target closer than 50'.

 **WL (Wealth Level)** is an indication of how expensive the item is to purchase.
 See the **Wealth** section earlier in this chapter for an explanation of how that works.